feihong/chinese-ebooks/shu 书剑恩仇录/README.md

     links.push(href)
   }
 })
+console.log(`Found ${links.length} links:`)
 console.log(links.join('\n'))
 ```

-What it does: Only grabs the links that like https://www.kanunu8.com/book/4600/61044.html, e.g. end with
+What it does: Only grabs the links that look like https://www.kanunu8.com/book/4600/61044.html, e.g. end with
 `(number).html` and have a common path with the index page.

 Paste the links into `util.py`